 Let’s jump right into it!
 Online advertising is really a catch-all for paid or promotional ways to get your message across to your consumers.
 There’s been quite an evolution in advertising (even in the terminology, as the word “media” has nearly been dropped and “integrated” has become more popularized) in the past decade.
 From intrusive pop up ads to beautifully designed social media adverts that seamlessly appear in your feed on the consumer side, to programmatic and geofencing advertising to target the right consumers at the right time on the company side.

-Honing in on the home design and remodeling world, you probably don’t need to run multimillion-dollar campaigns to get your local messages across.
+As a small business, you probably don’t need to run multimillion-dollar campaigns to get your messages across.
 But there are still tons of ways to digitally promote your online storefront to your online shoppers.
 Which ones work best?
 That comes down to effective monitoring and evaluation of your ads so that you’re not paying and praying for results.

 Let’s go over the channels where you can advertise your storefront and look into the right ways to select, evaluate and iterate on your ad spends.